 Standing firm on their position to defend their ancestral land from mining and logging firms, the indigenous people of Mindanao bear the brunt of the state.
-Since May this year, there are reports of heightened attacks on the the Lumad’s communities in which the United Nations called
+Since May this year, there are reports of heightened attacks on the Lumad’s communities in which the United Nations called unacceptable and deplorable.

 For decades since the martial law of the late dictator Ferdinand Marcos in the Philippines, the Lumads has been under the fear of violence and conflict.
 And after the fall of the dictatorship, the Lumads had to contend with multinational mining and logging corporations as the country since opened up its doors to foreign investors.

 As massive pineapple and banana plantations took over most of the fertile land in Mindanao, the Lumads were forced to move deeper into the mountains and forests.